July 9, 2008

 Learn about setting up a workshop in a small shed

-Follow the progress of the Enchanted Objects Design Contest
+See how I got on with the Enchanted Objects Design Contest

 Melting and casting aluminium in a charcoal powered flowerpot furnace